jwaterson/medexpress-consultation/README.md

 ## Design

+### Assumptions

-A select few explanations follow, outlining the rationale underpinning some of the design decisions made:
+A select few explanations follow, outlining the rationale underpinning some of the less obvious design decisions made:

-- Questions could merit their own table, however, as they are only used, currently, within the context of a condition's consultations, they are stored as a collection within the Condition table.
+- It is assumed that the Condition id attribute is available to the frontend when the user sends the precursory "Start Consultation" request and therefore can be sent as a path variable to `/consultation/{conditionId}/questions` when retrieving consultation questions. _If this were not the case, we could perhaps assume the name attribute is available and join the Condition and Question tables on the conditionId attribute to find matching Question entities._

+- All questions are framed such that yes/no answers (with the option for adding supporting text) are expected.
+This is primarily for simplicity's sake given the project's 2-3 hour time-box recommendation.

 ## Tech